bruceravel/demeter/documentation/Athena/params/constrain.rst

    :width: 65%
    :align: center

-   The Group menu, which contains the options for constraining all parameters at once.
+   The :guilabel:`Group` menu, which contains the options for constraining all parameters at once.

 Again, these operations work identically to the explanation above, except that every parameter is effected, with the exceptions of